whitesgr03/helog/README.md

 2. [Yup](https://github.com/jquense/yup) to validate any form's data and make sure that it matches the schemas that define how the data should look and the values expected to conform to them.

-3. [tinymce](https://www.tiny.cloud/) is a WYSIWYG rich text editor that has many content editing tools to let users create any content and images in the post.
+3. [tinyMCE](https://www.tiny.cloud/) used to view all posts created by users from HeLog-Editor.

 ## Additional info: